ChewShen/Software-engine/README.md

 Step 2: then type venv\Scripts\activate

-Step 3: you need to install all te pip which are:
+Step 3: you need to install all the pip which are:
 -------------------------------------------
         - Django  (needed)
         - django-jazzmin (needed)